thqtcher/dig333-devlog/README.md

 <!--
+INSTRUCTIONS

-COPY/PASTE THE TEXT FROM TEMPLATE.md BELOW AND EDIT IT FOR EACH WEEK.
+COPY/PASTE THE TEXT BELOW AND EDIT IT FOR EACH WEEK.
 SEE ASSIGNMENTS FOR DETAILS https://docs.google.com/document/d/1PAoPz-3vDPFWS5q9RHRb-dC7T4earpFXJW8w6v9wfZ0/edit

 INSTRUCTIONS

-- Summarize the article(s) in 3-4 sentences.
+Summarize the article(s) in 3-4 sentences.
 Also include...
 - 1 quote from the reading(s)
 - 1 related comment on the reading(s)
-- 1 related follow-up question (what question does it bring up for you?) -->
+- 1 related follow-up question (what question does it bring up for you?)

 List each Platt experiment / Monk recipe outcome and show your work:
 - Text, photos, schematics, captions, etc.
 - Describe the most important thing you learned (to share in class)
-- Write a quiz question (which we will discuss in class) -->
+- Write a quiz question (which we will discuss in class)

+## Week 1

+### Author, Article

+- Quote:
+- Comment:
+- Question:

+### Experiment #1

+1. Text, photos, etc.
+1. Most important:
+1. Quiz question:

+-->